Can fleas live on a leather sofa?

 Conclusion

-There is no doubt that fleas can live on a leather sofa and so do bed bugs.
+There is no doubt that fleas can live on a leather sofa as well as bed bugs.
 While adult fleas may live for about 5 to 14 days on the leather furniture, the larvae and eggs may continue to survive and result in a flea infestation.

 A flea infestation may be challenging to get rid of but with the right flea treatments, you might be able to destroy them completely.